How Much Does A Patio or Deck Enclosure Cost?

 Overview of Patio and Deck Enclosures

 An enclosure is an outdoor project that optimizes your enjoyment of the patio.
 It can be customized to your climate and lifestyle.
 Where the weather is typically mild, a simple screened enclosure might be sufficient to provide shelter and protection from insects.
 In more extreme climates, a three-season enclosure or a four-season room with heating or cooling allows you to enjoy the patio for more of the year.
+If you already have a deck or porch, learn about the cost to screen in a porch here.

 This cost estimate covers cost factors and gives specific cost ranges for various types of patio and deck enclosures.
 Sample project costs for contractor-built enclosures are included.
 Reader-submitted prices are included.
 Please consider returning to Costimates when you’ve built a porch enclosure to share the project cost for the benefit of other readers.